PLEASE NOTE THAT THIS PAGE IS IN-PROGRESS

 Rehabilitation for Canine and Human

-Picture this: prison inmates receive training to, in turn, train dogs from animal shelters.
+It's happening all over the USA: prison inmates receive training to, in turn, train dogs from animal shelters.
 The prisoners learn a joy, a compassion and a responsibility that can come only from raising and training a dog, as well as skills that can help them find a job.
 The dog becomes adoptable.
 Some lucky family gets to adopt a well-trained dog that, just a few weeks before, would have been put to death merely for being unwanted.
+OR, the dog is trained especially for security jobs (drug sniffing, bomb sniffing at airports, etc.).
 The shelter reduces the numbers of dogs killed every year in the USA (which totals in the MILLIONS).

 Here is a quote from an inmate and a nurse at the Green River Correctional Complex in Central City, Kentucky, which either runs, or used to run, this type of program (I can't find any recent reference to it online):